 Fancy getting your hands dirty?
 You might want to consider volunteering with us.
-This may involve giving us a hand with monitoring surveys (become a Seagrass Spotter), seed collection, preparation of seed planting bags and planting efforts during our summer field season.
+This may involve giving us a hand with monitoring surveys (become a Seagrass Spotter), seed collection, seed processing and planting efforts during our summer field season.
 Watch out for future announcements!

-This WWF-UK led project will bring together expertise from a range of partner organisations including Project Seagrass, the Royal Botanic Garden Edinburgh, Heriot-Watt University, the Marine Conservation Society, Edinburgh Shoreline Project and community hubs centred around the Ecology Centre in Fife, Fife Coast and Countryside Trust, Heart of Newhaven Community, Wardie Bay and ourselves at the Scottish Seabird Centre.
+This WWF-UK led project brings together expertise from a range of partner organisations including Project Seagrass, the Royal Botanic Garden Edinburgh, Heriot-Watt University, the Marine Conservation Society, and community hubs centred around the Ecology Centre in Fife, Fife Coast and Countryside Trust, Edinburgh Shoreline, Heart of Newhaven Community, and ourselves at the Scottish Seabird Centre.

 Keep in touch with our seagrass blog posts: